r4df0x/UnofficialOS/BUILDING.md

 # Make your changes to EmulationStation
 vim/emacs/vscode/notepad.exe
 # Make the patch directory
-mkdir -p ../../packages/ui/emulationstation/patches
+mkdir -p ../../../packages/ui/emulationstation/patches
 # Run from the sources dir
-git diff >../../packages/ui/emulationstation/patches/005-mypatch.patch
+git diff >../../../packages/ui/emulationstation/patches/005-mypatch.patch
 ```

 After patch is generated, one can rebuild an individual package, see section above.
 The build system will automatically pick up patch files from `patches` directory.
-For testing, one can either copy the built binary to the console or burn the whole image on SD card.
+For testing, one can either copy the built binary to the console or flash the whole image to the SD card.

 ### Building an image with your patch
 If you already have a build for your device made using the above process, it's simple to shortcut the build process and create an image to test your changes quickly using the process below.